-Key Clubber Bears
+Key Clubby Bears

 Key Clubby Bears are teddy bears (but better because of Key Club!) provided by the New England and Bermuda District of Key Clubs.
-Your club can order two cases for free, and you can order additional cases for $100 per case.
+Your Key Club can order two cases for free, and you can order additional cases for $100 per case.
 Each case contains twelve bears.
 After receiving these cuddly bears, your Key Club delivers them to fire stations, police stations, hospitals, and other humanitarian programs.
 These organizations, in turn, will give the Key Clubby Bears to scared, injured, and ill children, which will provide those kids with a feeling of safety and reassurance.

 Early Childhood Injury Prevention

 Help KPTI prevent early childhood injury by distributing Early Childhood Injury Prevention (ECIP) packets in your community!
 Your Key Club can order boxes of materials containing different informational brochures and pamphlets.
 You create the ECIP packets and distribute them to local doctors’ offices, day care centers, birthing education centers, pediatric clinics, and more.

 KPTI provides information pamphlets, heat-sensitive rubber duckies, car seat stickers, and electric outlet safety covers.
 The Car Seat Sticker provides information about the child that would be useful to emergency medical personnel if the parents of the child are not present or are unable to identify the child.
 Electric outlet safety covers can prevent severe damage which can include cardiac arrest, destruction of muscle, and burns that a child may suffer because of an electric current.
 Car seat stickers and electric outlet safety covers may be distributed to ambulance companies, medical helicopter operators, doctors’ offices, hospitals, parent groups, schools, and daycares.

 Bike Rodeos/Safety Days